 If your Goldfish plant’s color begins to fade and the leaves begin to curl slightly around the edges, you need to water the plant.

-There are some methods of testing if your Goldfish plant needs to be watered; these methods include:
+There are some methods of testing if your Goldfish plant needs to be watered; some of my preferred methods include:

 - The finger test – stick your finger into the plant’s soil about two inches deep.
 If the soil still feels moist or wet, then your plant does not need water.
 If it feels dry, then you should water your plant.